|Nutritional Guidelines (per serving)|

 Tequila and hot chocolate come together in one steaming mug with this tequila chocolate caliente recipe.
 It's a fun and unique way to transform chocolate caliente ("hot cocoa" in Spanish) into a spicy drink lover's delight.

 The recipe plays off traditional Mexican hot chocolate.
-The difference is that we're going to spike it with an aged tequila infused with cinnamon and serrano peppers.
+The difference is that you'll spike it with an aged tequila infused with cinnamon and serrano peppers.
 This results in a wonderful spice that contrasts the warm, rich chocolate drink.

-The recipe calls for Mexican table chocolate, which is melted into milk.
+Mexican table chocolate is used in this recipe and it's melted into milk.
 You can, however, add the tequila to your favorite hot chocolate recipe or even use a simple hot cocoa mix.
-For the mix, you'll find that using milk rather than water creates a richer chocolate.
+For the mix, you'll find that using milk rather than water creates richer chocolate that is more soothing.